carriegale2710/employee-creator/README.md

 Features that are buggy / flimsy/not functional yet: -->

-- Front-end app is not switching the VITE api key according to env (dev vs production mode).
-- Duplicate data (for email) posting needs to return BAD_REQUEST status code.
 - [14/07/25] Custom domain for EC2 : for fetching safely from front-end (otherwise error below) -> stuck at AWS security settings : health check failing, need to look at EC2 security group setting again